kemill1207/Getting-and-Cleaning-Data/CodeBook.md

 ###Summary of Variables for the output of run_analysis.R:

 ####Subject
 Factor.
-30 levels
+30 levels.
 Numbers 1 through 30.
 Each number represents an individual subject.

 ####Activity
 Factor.
-6 levels
+6 levels.
 Each factor name describes the activity performed by each subject for which data was recorded.

      LYING